francisc-o-liveira/lei-24-s2-1dp-g163/docs/sprintC/us026/01.requirements-engineering/Readme.md

 * **Warnings or Errors (if applicable):**
   - Error messages for any issues encountered during the assign vehicle process, such non-existent data or duplications ,etc...
 * **Operational Feedback:**
-  - Overall status of the operation (success or failure), with immediate feedback to the HRM.
+  - Overall status of the operation (success or failure), with immediate feedback to the GSM.

 ### 1.6.
 System Sequence Diagram (SSD)